Bolivian election exit polls show socialist candidate ahead | DW | 19.10.2020

-Early exit polls suggest Luis Arce, an ally of former president Evo Morales,might have secured enough support to avoid a runoff vote.
-Bolivians were voting in a repeat of the 2019 election after which Morales fled.
+Early exit polls suggest Luis Arce, an ally of former President Evo Morales, may have enough support to avoid a runoff vote.
+Sunday's poll was a repeat of the 2019 election, which led to Morales fleeing the country.

-An exit poll in Bolivia's high stakes presidential election gave socialist candidate Luis Arce the lead he needs to avoid a run-off election.
-The quick-count Ciesmori polls were released late on Sunday by Bolivian media.
-They showed Arce with 52.4% of the votes and Carlos Mesa in second place candidate with 31.5%.
+An exit poll in Bolivia's high stakes presidential election has given socialist candidate Luis Arce the lead he needs to avoid a runoff election.
+The quick-count Ciesmori polls were released late on Sunday by Bolivian media, and showed Arce with 52.4% of the votes and Carlos Mesa in second place with 31.5%.

-Arce, a former economy minister, is an ally of former-President Evo Morales, while Mesa is a centrist who served as president in the early 2000s.

 Read more: Bolivia's presidential election could spark further instability